oganm/toSource/README.md

 **homologene:** Uses homologene to get mouse-human homology information.
 Changing the species and adding new ones is quite easy.

+**geneSynonym:** To find gene synonyms
+* **prepGenes:** Fetchs gene_info.gz from NCBI, takes a subset based on species of interest and creates a smaller file only including synonyms.
+Defaults to human and mouse as species.
+Also by default it deletes the original downloaded file
+* **geneSynonym:** given a list of genes, it looks for synonyms in the created file.

 **ogbox:** stuff and things